iouter/GregtechPetroOptim/README.md

-# GTNHPetroOptim
+# GregtechPetroOptim
-Petrochemical optimizer for cracking oil in Gregtech: New Horizons See the example section in the code for proper usage.
+Petrochemical optimizer for cracking oil in Gregtech See the example section in the code for proper usage.